Thank you for signing up to . You will receive a verification email shortly.

-Lateral flow tests, otherwise known as lateral flow devices or LFDs, are one of the easiest ways to check whether you’ve got Covid-19.
-They take just 30 minutes to develop, a significantly shorter wait time than the 24-hour minimum turnaround of PCR tests.
-And while they're predominantly supposed to be used for testing those without symptoms, many people are using them to test for Omicron symptoms as self isolation rules have changed for England.
+Throughout the pandemic, lateral flow tests - otherwise known as LFTs or lateral flow devices (LFDs) have been one of the quickest and easiest ways to check for Covid-19.
+They take just 30 minutes to develop, a significantly shorter wait time than the 24-hour turnaround of a PCR test.
+And while they're mainly supposed to be for those without symptoms, the warnings around cold-like Omicron symptoms (opens in new tab) have people using them more often.

 This means that if you get two red lines on your lateral flow test, you’re almost certainly positive for Covid-19.
 In those who did not have Covid-19, the lateral flow tests correctly gave a negative result to 99.5% of people with symptoms and to 98.9% of people without symptoms.